 The Counseling Center, located on the Evergreen Campus, is staffed by licensed psychologists, a clinical social worker, and Postdoctoral Fellows.
 We offer to graduate students the same range of resources available to undergraduates.
 These include comprehensive assessment and referral services, group counseling, and, for those enrolled in a minimum of nine credit hours of coursework, short-term individual counseling.
-Please view this Youtube video on graduate student services for more information.
+For more information, check out this video on graduate student services.

 To schedule an appointment, you can either call us at 410-617-CARE (-2273) or stop by the Counseling Center in Humanities 150 during our hours of operation (M-F, 8:30 a.m. -5:00 p.m.).
 At the first session, a counselor will discuss your situation, assess your needs, and give you recommendations for treatment.
 Recommendations might include short-term individual or group counseling in the Center, or when appropriate, referral to other campus agencies or to off-campus resources.
 When off-campus therapy is recommended or preferred by students, we can help you find an off-campus therapist or program which fits your counseling needs.

 Appointments are usually scheduled within 1-5 days.
 However, if you feel you are in crisis, please let the receptionist know.

 Unfortunately, due to high clinical demand, we are unable to provide counseling services for students seeking to fulfill the counseling requirement of their graduate program.
 This includes providing services for students solely wishing to experience the therapeutic process for their own clinical benefit.

 At the Counseling Center, we are aware that many graduate students are enrolled in fewer than 9 credit hours per semester.
 The following table summarizes services available for full- and part-time students.
 Please note, the counselor will assist with determining which services are the best fit for your particular needs:

 |Same-day Crisis Appointments

 Opportunities and Challenges